2 The Basics II: Accidentals and Beats

 - Fill in the table using the correct note(s).
 Be sure to beam notes that require beaming.

-BEAMING 2.7
+2.7 Beaming

 Example 2.7.1.
 Combinations

-- Example 2.7.1B: Same idea as Example 2.7.1A, but the sixteenth notes occur first.
+- Example 2.7.1B: Same concept as Example 2.7.1A, but the sixteenth notes come first.

 - Because the sixteenth notes are not paired with another sixteenth note, their second flag cannot be beamed.
 The second sixteenth flag is represented by a shortened beam, which points inward.